kaymmm/wheniwasbad/library/wp-bootstrap-navwalker/README.md

 wp-bootstrap-navwalker
 ======================

-**A custom WordPress nav walker class to fully implement the Twitter Bootstrap 3.0+ navigation style in a custom theme using the WordPress built in menu manager.**
+**A custom WordPress nav walker class to fully implement the Bootstrap 3.0+ navigation style in a custom theme using the WordPress built in menu manager.**

 ![Extras](http://edwardmcintyre.com/pub/github/navwalker-3-menu.jpg)